hpcc-systems/Solutions-ECL-Training/Taxi_Tutorial/README.md

 ```

 Execute the code and view the outputs.
 The most interesting output is the Deviance.
 You will straightaway notice that the predictions are not very accurate (overfit).
-This is OK for our experiement because our training set was limited (a years worth is not much).
+This is OK for our experiment because our training set was limited (a years worth is not much).

 ## 10. Data export